yugabyte/yugabyte-db/docs/content/preview/drivers-orms/rust/diesel.md

 showAsideToc: true
 ---

 [Diesel](https://diesel.rs/) is a safe, extensible object-relational mapping (ORM) tool and query builder for [Rust](https://www.rust-lang.org/).
 Diesel lets you create safe and composable abstractions over queries, and eliminates the possibility of incorrect database interactions at compile time.
-It's designed to be abstracted over, and enables you to write reusable code and think in terms of your problem domain.
+It's designed to be abstracted over, enabling you to write reusable code and think in terms of your problem domain.

-YugabyteDB YSQL API has full compatibility with Diesel ORM for Data persistence in Rust applications.
+YugabyteDB's YSQL API is fully compatible with Diesel ORM for data persistence in Rust applications.
 This page provides details for getting started with Diesel ORM for connecting to YugabyteDB.

 ## Create a new Rust-Diesel project